ealtili/Blog/AWS/DeepdivetoAdvancedVPCDesigns.md.md

 VPC Picture november 2018

 VPC is a region level construct which you assign a cidr address range.
 There are multiple availability zones, public subnets, private subnets.
-We can deploy ec2 instances inside these subnets in the availability zones the
+We can deploy ec2 instances inside these subnets in the availability zones of the

-V PC in the region
+VPC in the region.

-and so I I always use ec2 is kind of

-like the base level service here just to

-use as an example for connectivity and

-that sort of thing it just makes a lot
+So we can use ec2 as a base level service here just to use as an example for connectivity and that sort of thing it just makes a lot of sense

-of sense

 now I also think about EWS services